PIVX-Project/PIVX-Doc-Website-Content/02.wallets/article.md

 * Staking not available
 * Masternodes not available
 * Shielded transactions not available

+!!! **NOTICE** - In the past, Coinomi has been very slow to upgrade mandatory wallet updates.
+Some question their safety and security practices.
+Use at your own risk!

 [/tab]
 [tab title="Komodo"]
 [Komodo wallet](https://komodoplatform.com/en/wallets.html) is a secure wallet and non-custodial